Courtney-Lippman/m0_fe_functions/selfEval.md

 # Self Evaluation

 - Reflect on your time management and awareness of where you spend time.
 Is this a strength or area you are working on?
 What support do you need in this area?
 And/or, what tips do you have to share with your classmates in this area?
 I am working on my time management.
-I find tha I am spending too much time on certain tasks.
+I find that I am spending too much time on certain tasks.
 I am going to start implementing the Pomodoro technique to help become more aware of my time management.
 - How would you explain to a 5 year old what a function is?
 A function is like a recipe that a computer can follow.
 - Share your understanding of arguments and parameters.